lnblanke/lnblanke/README.md

 }
 ```

-I am a second year student at University of Illinois at Urbana-Champaign majored in Computer Science, and I am super interested in computer science and data science!
+I am a junior student at University of Illinois at Urbana-Champaign majored in Computer Science, and I am super interested in computer science and data science!
 I am learning about deep learning and programming on machine learning, software and web development.
-I know about C, C++, Java, Python, HTML/CSS, and JavaScript.
+I know about C, C++, Java, Python, React, and MySQL.

 ### My GitHub Stats